Suffering from stress and overwhelm at work? Here are three things you can do

 Planning can also help you with stress and overwhelm.
 As the saying goes: “If you fail to plan, you plan to fail”.
 Planning your working life as much as possible will help you to stay on top of things and allow you identify any available for other things in your life.
 This will alleviate stress and prevent you from feeling so overwhelmed.

 Meditation and exercise can help you relax and feel less overwhelmed.
 I like to refer to mediation as a ‘mind spa’ because it helps you stay present and give you inner peace.
+The same can be said for CBD and THC, which are cannabinoids that come from the Cannabis sativa plant.

 Apps like Headspace and Calmer can give you 3-5 minutes of mediation every day.
 Mindfulness in general is meant to help you stay more focused, especially if you have a busy day ahead.